By Peter Becker

 The doctor's biography published in the 1886 book does not mention the twins.
 Their existence is clearly marked on a grave stone in the Delaware Cemetery, Dingman's Ferry, where the family was all eventually laid to rest.
 "Gone but not forgotten," the epitaph reads, identifying Rena and Verna as the twin daughters of Abram C. and Josephine Dingman.

-Page 2 of 3 - Dr. Dingman died the same year the 1886 book was published, making his biography a memorial.
+Dr. Dingman died the same year the 1886 book was published, making his biography a memorial.
 He died November 14, 1886 at the age of 43.

 Josephine Dingman lived only until Sept.
 24, 1893, and was 42.